-Florida is a vacation magnet for families.
-Miles of Atlantic and Gulf coastline, sun-kissed beaches, warm waters, and theme parks galore draw families year after year.
+With miles of Atlantic and Gulf coastline, sun-kissed beaches, warm waters, and theme parks galore to draw families year after year, it’s no wonder Florida is one of the most popular family vacation spots in the entire country.
 Whether your family craves nothing more than relaxing at dreamy Florida beach resorts or kid-friendly Florida all-inclusive resorts, Florida family vacations have something to please everyone.

 The Best Florida Vacation Ideas for Families

 From the best family beaches in Florida and the Sunshine State’s retro-chic beach towns to the Orlando theme parks and wild Florida state parks, here are the best places to visit in Florida with kids, including some underrated and under-the-radar Florida vacation gems that many families miss.

 BRING THE WHOLE FAMILY: How to Plan a Multigenerational Disney World Vacation That Makes Everyone Happy